redox-os/website/content/news/this-month-260831.md

 ## ARM64 Multi-core Support

-lbecher implemented it and did some fixes, more testing need to be done to determine the performance improvements.
+lbecher implemented multi-core support for AArch64/ARM64, and made some fixes.
+More testing need to done to determine the extent of the performance improvements.

 ## Ring Buffer Communication For More Parallelism

 After some months of work Ibuki Omatsu and Anhad Singh implemented a ring buffer communication API equivalent to io_uring on Linux to improve performance on supported drivers, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.

-This work improves the I/O performance for NVMe driver, RedoxFS and RAMFS by a significant factor.
-In benchmark below it's measured to improve I/O performance by 10x!!
+This work improves the I/O performance for the NVMe driver, RedoxFS and RAMFS by a significant factor.
+In the benchmark below (bypassing the RedoxFS file system) it's measured to improve I/O performance by 10x!!

 - `redox_syscall` and `redox_ring` benchmark comparison